 Head back to the centre through the canal district of Christianshavn or take the southbound ferry one stop to Nordre Toldbod and nip up to visit the Little Mermaid before cycling back along the waterfront.

 Head to the west side of town, where the once dodgy district of Vesterbro is now one of the best places to spend an evening, with a constant stream of new cafés, bars and restaurants opening up.
 Cocktail junkies are well served by the likes of Lidkoeb (Vesterbrogade 72B; 00 45 3311 2010), Duck & Cover (Dannebrogsgade 6; 00 45 2812 4290) and Curfew (Stenosgade 1; 00 45 2929 9276), but whatever you fancy to eat or drink, you’re likely to find it in the Meatpacking District and surrounding streets.
 If you can get a table at Sanchez (Istedgade 60; 00 45 3111 6640), a Mexican restaurant from ex-Noma pastry chef Rosio Sanchez, so much the better.

 Where to stay . . .

-This handsome conversion of a historic building is the city's only member of the Design Hotels group.
-The team behind the five-star Nobishave respected period features but not been afraid to add contemporary twists – the reception desk is a stark concrete block and the central stairwell is now filled with a twinkly modern light installation.
-The restaurant showcases fine Nordic ingredients.
+The five-star Nobis Hotel Copenhagen is a handsome conversion of an historic building and the city's only member of the Design Hotels group.
+The team behind it has respected period features but not been afraid to add contemporary twists – the reception desk is a stark concrete block and the central stairwell is now filled with a twinkly modern light installation.
+The restaurant serves high-end bistro food.